jmasha20/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis

 ## Overview of Project
 Kickstarter is a global crowdfunding platform focused on creativity.
 It exists to help bring creative projects to life.
 A home for film, music, art, theater, games, comics, design, and photography.
-Louise, a playwright, Kickstarter campaign for her play “Fever” came close to its fundraising goal in a short amount of time.
 This analysis will show how different theater campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose
 The purpose of this data analysis was performed on just over several thousand crowdfunding projects to uncover campaign trends as shown in Chart.1: Theater Outcomes Based on Launch Date and Chart.2: Outcomes Based on Goal.